reeseovine/pronouns.js/README.md

 ### The database

-The pronouns "database" is a tab-delimited file located in [resources/pronouns.tab][pronoun-database] with fields and example values as follows:
+The pronouns "database" is an array of arrays meant to represent a table, located in [resources/pronouns.json][pronoun-database], with fields and example values as follows:

 subject|object|possessive-determiner|possessive-pronoun|reflexive
 -------|------|---------------------|------------------|---------
 they   | them | their               | theirs           | themselves

-The top 6 pronouns are displayed on the front page.
-Please don't edit these without talking to me, they've been hand-curated based on usage frequency.
-Below the top 6, the remaining pronouns are sorted in alphabetical order by subject and then in roughly frequency order for sets that have the same subject pronoun.
-If you're adding a set that shares the same object pronoun as other set(s) already in the database, please insert it immediately below those ones.

-If you edit the database with a text editor, make sure your editor inputs real tab characters in that file (a thing your editor might normally be configured not to do!)
-In Emacs, you can input real tabs by doing Ctrl+q <tab>.
-In Vi you can use Ctrl+v <tab>.
+If you have suggestions or changes, please submit an issue or pull request with the [original repository](https://github.com/witch-house/pronoun.is) and published changes will be updated here by hand.

-[pronoun-database]: resources/pronouns.tab
+[pronoun-database]: resources/pronouns.json

 ### The code